waddlesmcsqueezy/ProjectKurita/README.md

 # ProjectKurita
 Project Kurita is a modification for Company of Heroes 2 that aims to change and remix the game so that players will have a fresh new experience to try when using the mod.
 This mod does not intend to be taken as a serious competitive mod, but is not going to be and unbalanced mess.
 We will attempt to make more viable and fun to use unit without breaking balance.

+# Feedback
+You can submit your suggestions [Here](https://ian265.typeform.com/to/ECqpVg)

 # Changelog
 Resource costs are indicated by [Manpower/Munitions/Fuel].
 ## Version 1.1 - 2/3/17